elixirschool/elixirschool/lessons/basics/documentation.md

 ![ExDoc Screenshot 1]({{ site.url }}/assets/documentation_1.png)

-We can see that Earmark has rendered our markdown and ExDoc is now displaying it in a useful format.
+We can see that Earmark has rendered our Markdown and ExDoc is now displaying it in a useful format.

 ![ExDoc Screenshot 2]({{ site.url }}/assets/documentation_2.png)

-We can now deploy this to GitHub, our own website, more commonly [HexDocs](https://hexdocs.pm/).
+We can now deploy this to GitHub, our own website, or more commonly [HexDocs](https://hexdocs.pm/).

 ## Best Practice